GPS Navigation

 • Global positioning systems

-Up until 2011, GPS receivers relied on the U.S. Global Positioning System (GPS) for position fixing.
-The Russian Global Navigation Satellite System (GLONASS) achieved full global coverage that year enabling GPS receivers (and smartphones) with access to GLONASS to now connect to many more satellites, enabling positions to be fixed more quickly and accurately, potentially down to 2m.
-Europe’s Galileo or Global Navigation Satellite System (GNSS) and China’s ‘Beidou-2’ or ‘Compass’ system are also expected to come into global service around 2019-2020 which should further improve the positioning accuracy achievable by handheld GPS receivers and smartphones with access to all systems.
+Up until 2011, GPS receivers relied solely on the U.S. Global Positioning System (GPS) for position fixing.
+The Russian Global Navigation Satellite System (GLONASS) achieved full global coverage that year enabling GPS receivers (and smartphones) with access to GLONASS to then connect to many more satellites, and to fix positions more quickly and accurately, potentially down to 2m.

 • Useful links